What makes the Cambridge Linguistics course so special?

 Can you tell me more about the Linguistics Fellows?

-There are three Senior Members of the College whose teaching and research falls in the domain of Linguistics:
+There are two Senior Members of the College whose teaching and research falls in the domain of Linguistics:

 - Professor Kasia Jaszczolt (Director of Studies in Linguistics and Professorial Fellow), whose main interests are semantics, pragmatics and philosophy of language, and in particular semantic ambiguity, representing time in language, and applications of her theory Default Semantics.
 She lectures for the paper Semantics and Pragmatics in the Linguistics Tripos and supervises MPhil and PhD students in these subject areas.
 Click here for her home page, and here for more information on her research interests, publications and current PhD students.